 However, not all filters are available from the Filter Gallery.
 Some are available only as individual commands from the Filter menu.
-Also, you cannot apply effects and Styles from the Filter Gallery, as you can from the Effects panel.
+Also, you cannot apply effects and layer styles from the Filter Gallery, as you can from the Effects panel.